fixm-ccb/FIXM-Core-4.2.0-testing/docs/fixm-in-support-of-ffice/translating-ffice-fixm-messages-to-ats-messages.md

 - The token `C` is inserted in a flight plan to indicate a cruise climb phase.
 This does not appear in the FIXM logical model.
-The presence of an instance of class `CruiseClimbStart` indicates cruise climb, as demonstrated in Figure 36.
+The presence of an instance of class `CruiseClimbStart` indicates cruise climb, as demonstrated in the image below.

 - The token `PLUS` is used to indicate cruise climb is planned to commence above the specified level.
 This does not appear in the FIXM